Audition Preparation - Which School?

 Drama School or University?

-For a list of the accredited Drama Schools visit the National Council for Drama Training.
+For a list of the main Drama Schools visit the The Federation of Drama Schools.
 These are not the ONLY vocational Drama Schools, there are others, but these may not have qualifications attached to them and you may have to get a loan or find the funds to pay fees.
-Two good examples of these are The Poor School in London and The Academy of Creative Training in Brighton
+Two good examples of these are The Bridge Theatre Training in London and The Academy of Creative Training in Brighton

 If you want to be an actor - go to Drama School.
 If you want to work generally in theatre or make and create your own theatre then you may be better off doing a performing arts degree.